junduck/trading-indi/src/flow/README.md

 ### Using trading-core Operators

-Any operator from trading-core with an `update()` method can be added directly to `GraphExec`.
+Any operator with an `update()` method can be added directly to `GraphExec`.
 The `OpAdapter` automatically wraps them to work as DAG nodes:

 ```typescript
 import { EMA, SMA } from "@junduck/trading-indi";